manny405/sapai/README.rst

 sapai
 =====

-Super auto pets engine built with reinforcement learning training in mind
+Super auto pets engine built with reinforcement learning training and other related AI models in mind

 ------
 Status